ringpackages/BuildingRingUsingGitHubWorkflows/README.md

 # Building Ring Using GitHub Workflows

-A simple workflow to build Ring for macOS and run tests
+A simple workflow to build the Ring programming language from source code and run the tests.